Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} Cocktail Party Problem research, Target Speaker Extraction (TSE) has proven to be more useful and practical than general blind source separation, as it specifically focuses on isolating and enhancing the voice of a single target speaker from a multi-talker acoustic scene using prior information.
-The core of this task lies in leveraging a reference cue that encapsulates the target speaker's identity, which serves as a guiding signal for the extraction model to pinpoint and separate the desired voice from the background mixture.
-It is important to note that emotion exists in both audio and visual modalities, and paralinguistic information often coexists in the face, providing complementary cues beyond mere identity.
+The “cocktail party effect” describes the human ability to focus on a specific speaker’s voice in a noisy acoustic environment.
+Recently, Target Speaker Extraction (TSE) has become an increasingly significant task, as it directly aims to isolate and enhance the voice of a target speaker from a multi-talker mixture using prior information.
+The core of this task lies in leveraging pre-enrolled cues that encapsulate the target speaker’s characteristics, which serves as a guiding signal for the extraction model to pinpoint and separate the desired voice from the background.
+Any information that represents the target speaker’s vocal characteristics can potentially serve as such a cue.